core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Cancellation ## {#ssec-client-side-cancellation}

-At a certain point in time, a client may become not interested in receiving further multicast notifications about a target resource.
+At a certain point in time, a client may no longer be interested in receiving further multicast notifications about a target resource.
 When this happens, the client can simply "forget" about being part of the group observation for that target resource, as per {{Section 3.6 of RFC7641}}.

 When, later on, the server sends the next multicast notification, the client will not recognize the Token value T in the message.
 Since the multicast notification is Non-confirmable, it is OPTIONAL for the client to reject it with a Reset message, as defined in {{Section 3.5 of RFC7641}}.